-These guidelines on interim environmental objectives are intended mainly for river, water and groundwater committees to consider and include in their water management plans.
+These guidelines on interim environmental objectives are intended mainly for river, water and groundwater committees to consider and include in their river management plans.
 The committees are responsible for developing the river flow, water quality and groundwater action plans needed to achieve the agreed environmental objectives.
 The committees have the opportunity to recommend revision, refinement and expansion of the interim objectives to ensure the long-term health of the waterways in their catchment.
 Any fundamental change will need the NSW Government's approval through the Minister for the Environment and the Minister for Land and Water Conservation.

-By integrating the objectives into the planning activities of water management committees, water management plans will help the community to achieve an acceptable balance between environmental, social and economic needs.
+Integration of the objectives into the planning activities of river management committees means that river management plans will help the community to achieve an acceptable balance between environmental, social and economic needs.
 These plans will ultimately be the basis for managing water resources for NSW rivers and groundwater systems.
-The plans are subject to Government approval, and progress will be audited.
-The Government's existing river health programs already contribute to achieving river flow and water quality objectives.
-Similarly, individuals, communities and local government are currently taking action to achieve healthy rivers.
-All these groups will carry on with those programs and activities, which will be coordinated with actions identified in water management plans.
+The Government will approve suitable plans, and progress will be audited.

+The Government's existing river health programs are helping achieve river flow and water quality objectives.
+Similarly, individuals, communities and local government are already taking action to achieve healthy rivers.
+All these groups will continue with their activities, which will be coordinated with actions identified in river management plans.